“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

 It is too much to ask that we keep our trousers on when we go for dinner in a foreign country?
 Is that setting the bar a bit high?

-The main thing that worries me (no, the penises aren’t the worst of it) is what can be done about this?
+The main thing that worries me about Brits abroad (no, the penises aren’t the worst of it) is what can be done about this?
 I know for a fact that this article will not make a scrap of difference.
 Even if the worst offenders read this article (and let’s face it, they won’t because they probably can’t read), they wouldn’t care.
 If they had any respect for themselves or the cities that they deface with their prominent displays of vulgarity, then they wouldn’t behave in this way in the first place.
 Sure, we may have a faint sense of national “pride” (usually in the form of attendance at an EDL march or a tick in the “Brexit” box), but as far as any semblance of self-respect or dignity goes, we leave it at the the check-in desk.

 Perhaps the solution is for the locals in the cities of Kraków, Prague etc. to crack down even harder on troublesome Brits abroad.
 Be hostile, increase prices and ban Brits from your establishments if they cross the line.
 Of course, this will affect income from tourism (Brits make up 20% of Kraków’s annual 8 million tourists), but if it saves the city from descending into complete disrepair then in my opinion it’s a small price to pay. †